How can I pay for my home insurance?

 There are several ways you can reduce your Budget Direct home and/or contents insurance premium, including:

-• Selecting the right level of cover: Our range of optional benefits means you don’t have to pay for cover you may not need, e.g. flood cover.
+• Selecting the right level of cover: Our range of optional covers means you only have to pay for the insurance you need.

-• Buying your policy online: If you get a quote and buy a policy online, you’ll receive a 15% (home or contents) or 30% (home and contents) discount on your first year's premium.
+• Buying your policy online: If you get a quote and buy a policy online, you’ll receive a 15% (home or contents) or 30% (combined home and contents) discount on your first year's premium.

 • Increasing your excess: Choose an excess between $100 and $5,000; by increasing your excess, you could lower your premium.
 Always choose an excess you’ll be comfortable to pay at claim time.